mugilankani/simulatedWork_Mugilan/JavaScript/MemoryGame/readme.md

-# Rock Paper Scissors Game
+# Memory Game

-A simple web-based Rock Paper Scissors game.
-Play against the computer and test your luck!
+A fun and interactive memory matching game built with HTML, CSS, and JavaScript.
+Test your memory by matching pairs of cards!

 [Play the Game](https://memorygamemugilan.netlify.app/)

 ## Features

-- Choose Rock, Paper, or Scissors.
-- See if you win, lose, or tie against the computer.
-- Keeps track of scores.
+- Interactive grid with clickable cards.
+- Track your score as you match pairs.
+- Randomized card arrangement for each game.
-- Reset the game anytime.
+- Play again by refreshing the page.

 ## How to Play

-1. Click on Rock, Paper, or Scissors.
+1. Click on a card to reveal its image.
-2. The computer makes a choice too.
+2. Click another card to try and find a match.
+3. If the cards match, they stay visible; if not, they flip back.
+4. Keep playing until all pairs are matched.

+## Setup

+1. Clone or download the project files.
+2. Open `index.html` in any browser.
-3. Check the result and your score.
+3. Start playing and have fun!

+## Files

+- `index.html`: Structure of the game.
+- `styles.css`: Styling for the game interface.
+- `memory.js`: Game logic for card matching and score tracking.

-## Made By
+## Credits

-**Mugilan**
+Made with ❤️ by **Mugilan**